dseright/100daysofcode/log.md

 **Thoughts**: Sell route was not too difficult.
 And with the database changes history should be a breeze.

 ### Day 12: January 25, 2018

 **Today's Progress**: Implemented history.
 Discovered critical bugs.

 **Thoughts**: Well it looks like I've got a bit more work to do.
 I was almost finished, until I realized how wrong my logic was.
 I hadn't tested well.
 Spent the next hour fixing those errors.

+### Day 13: January 26, 2018

+**Today's Progress**: Finished bugs, added bonus features, fleshed out the css(bootstrap).

+**Thoughts**: CSS is super hard to edit without having a dynamic preview.
+Restarting the server everytime is way too much work.
+I'm sure there is an easier way.
+Regardless, the page looks nice enough and I like the functionality I added.
+I'm content with the finished product.